-The built-in, galvanically isolated, 15-pole analog interface (short: AI) is located on the rear side of the device and offers the following functions:
+The built-in, galvanically separated, 15-pole analog interface (short: AI) is on the rear side of the device offers the following possibilities:

-- Remote control of current, voltage and power - Remote status monitoring (CV, DC output status) - Remote alarm monitoring (OT, OVP, PF, OCP, OPP) - Remote monitoring of actual values - Remote on/off switching of the DC output
+- Remote control of current, voltage and power - Remote status monitoring (CV, DC output on/off) - Remote alarm monitoring (OT, OVP, PF, OCP, OPP) - Remote monitoring of actual values - · Remote on/off switching of the DC output

 Setting the three set values via the analog interface always takes place concurrently.
-It means, that for example the voltage can't be given via the AI and current and power set by the rotary knobs, or vice versa.
+It means, that for example the voltage can not be given via the AI and current and power set by the rotary knobs, or vice versa.